strawgate/C3-Inventory/README.md

 #### Activation of Service Monitor Analysis

-The **Analysis: Service Monitor - Windows** should be activated to provide information the current configuration of the service monitor.
+The **Analysis: Service Monitor - Windows** should be activated to provide information the current configuration of the service monitor:

-This will provide a number of properties:

 1. Currently monitored Services
 1. Currently failing Services